 I’m here to help you start an agency, make more money, and start feeling valued for what you can really do.

 A little bit about who I am

-I run a digital strategy agency with a handful of my favorite humans, including my wife and business partner Laura.
+I run a digital strategy agency with a handful of my favorite humans,.

 I live in a cool town in a cool state.
 Bellingham, Washington is statistically the least-sunny city in the US, and I love it.
 I consider the sun my private enemy #1.